unterberg-dev/react-classmate/README.md

 Separate class names from your components - the simple way 🫰

+#### The problem:
 While developing with react and uno.css, I found myself writing the classNames and conditions directly in the components.
 That made the components hard to read and maintain, since I often need conditional classes and animations.

+#### The solution:
-This is a simple utility to separate the class names from the components, making it SSR-compatible & works with any class name, including tailwind or unocss (presets).
+a simple utility which makes it possible to separate class names from the components, making it SSR-compatible & works with any class name, including tailwind or unocss (presets).

-No `styled-components` or `emotion` needed, it's just a simple function that returns a styled component.
+No `styled-components` or `emotion` needed, it's just a function that returns a styled component.

 ### Getting started